An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-MECH magazine was welcomed into the fleet in 1961 as the aviation-maintenance safety magazine for the Navy and Marine Corps.
-MECH provides stories, information, procedures and most of all, a venue to raise safety awareness among our aviation maintainers.
-It is written by maintainers for maintainers and is credited as a critical part of a continually improving safety record in naval aviation.
+MECH provides stories, information, procedures and most of all, a place to raise safety awareness among our aviation maintainers.
+The safety information and risk awareness articles in MECH are credited as a critical part of a continually improving safety program in naval aviation.

 Current Mech Issue

-Mech Vol. 69, No. 1
+Mech Vol. 70, No. 2

 PDF | Flipbook